Opening the Sandbox

 - At the start of Grand Theft Auto: Vice City you have several questlines to choose from and it's not immediately obvious which one is the "main" quest, giving you a good bit of freedom to play on the half of the map you have open.
 However, pretty soon you usurp the local mobster and full sandbox opens up with the ability to buy properties and getting their missions at your choosing.

 - Grand Theft Auto IV has something like this.
-You are only confined into one island, and you unlock the others as you progress.
+You are confined into one island at first, and you unlock the others as you progress.
 The island above you is unlocked when Roman's Car Depot burns and you have to move with him.
 The next island is unlocked when you meet Playboy X. The last two are unlocked after the bank robbery mission.

-- In the computer game Spore after passing the first four objective-based levels you are free to explore and colonize the universe as you see fit.
+- In Spore, after passing the first four objective-based levels, you are free to explore and colonize the universe as you see fit.

 - In Endless Ocean: Blue World, once you advance the plot past an area which has some sort of limitation imposed on you (the freezing seas, the abyssal trench, etc.), you are provided with an item which allows you to explore them at your leisure.